 Giving doctors your family’s health history and your trigger diary can help them come closer to a periodic paralysis diagnosis, and there are other diagnostic tools available, too.
 Hyperkalemic periodic paralysis is a genetic disorder, and commercial lab genetic tests can be performed that can detect the disorder in some patients.
 However, genetic testing is not perfect and does not always detect all cases.
-A muscle biopsy is sometimes needed for doctors to diagnose periodic paralysis.
-This means that the doctor must remove and examine a small piece of the patient’s muscle tissue during or after an attack to see if the muscle tissue is abnormal.
 Another diagnosis method is the Compound Muscle Action Potential test, which measures the electrical activity of muscles.
 This test can’t always detect periodic paralysis, but it can do so in a lot of cases.

 Attacks of hyperkalemic periodic paralysis can vary in severity.
-For more mild attacks, it’s possible to do simple things to recover, such as eating or drinking a high-carb food or beverage or slowly making small movements in order to work off muscle stiffness.
+For more mild attacks, it’s possible to do simple things to recover, such as eating or drinking a high-carb food or beverage or slowly making small movements in order to work off muscle weakness or stiffness.
 Medication might be needed if these methods don’t work.
-KEVEYIS (dichlorphenamide) is the only FDA-approved treatment for periodic paralysis.
-Albuterol inhalers are another way of possibly treating attacks.
-Acetazolamide is a drug that might help, as well as potassium-wasting diuretics.
+Albuterol inhalers may hasten recovery from weakness and potassium-wasting diuretics may reduce attack frequency or severity.
+Medications that inhibit carbonic anhydrase (acetazolamide or dichlorphenamide) may be taken regularly to reduce the likelihood of having an attack.
+Dichlorphenamide (KEVEYIS) is the only FDA-approved drug for symptom management in periodic paralysis.
 Severe attacks might affect the heart or breathing, so patients experiencing a severe attack must receive hospital treatment.

 Patients should try their best to live a lifestyle that prioritizes minimizing triggers when possible.
 Living somewhere with a warm climate can help reduce the chances of an attack happening.
 Keeping stress levels low is another important way to make attacks less likely to happen.
 Avoid exercise that is overly intense, because resting after an intense workout can be a trigger.
 Planning your diet carefully is necessary to have fewer attacks because it’s crucial to stay away from potassium-rich foods.